SoftUni/Programming-Basics-Book-JS-EN/chapter-12-conclusion.md

 This book **gives you solid grounds**, thanks to which it will be easy for you to continue developing as a programmer.
 If you wonder how to continue your development, you have the following possibilities:
 - to study for a **software engineer at SoftUni** and make programming your profession;
-- to continue developing as a programmer **in your own way**, for example through self-training or via online lessons;
+- to continue developing as a programmer **on your own**, for example through self-training or via online lessons;
 - to **stay at a coder level**, without going more seriously into programming.

-### Study Software Engineering in SoftUni
+### Study software engineering in SoftUni

 The first, and respectively recommended option to master on a high level the profession of a "software engineer", is to start your training via the **end-to-end SoftUni program for software engineers**: [https://softuni.bg/curriculum](https://softuni.bg/curriculum).
 The SoftUni curriculum is carefully developed by **Dr. Svetlin Nakov and his team**, to provide you consequently and with gradually increasing complexity all the skills that a software engineer must have, **to start a career as a software developer** in an IT company.